 Located at Euclid and Clayton avenues, The Core Apartment Residences houses nearly 200 apartments, additional common space for expanded fitness and recreation opportunities, a music room and community center.

-The apartments are opened in August 2018.
+The apartments opened in August 2018.

 More information